ConnorWu0/HappyPlaces/README.md

 In this app, you can add places and store them.

 ![main screen](https://github.com/ConnorWuProjects/HappyPlaces/blob/master/screenshots/main%20screen.png)
-After you press floating action button, you can fill up details of the place you want to save.
+After you press the floating action button, you can fill up details of the place you want to save.

 ![add happy place](https://github.com/ConnorWuProjects/HappyPlaces/blob/master/screenshots/add%20happy%20place.png)
 Press date, then you can choose a date that will show on the column.